 The accepted quantity of TYPE II AGGREGATE BASE will be paid for at the contract unit price of cubic yard and shall conform to the requirements of subsection 302.05.01 of the Uniform Standard Specifications and shall include all materials, equipment and labor required to perform this work and all work as shown on the Plans, as specified herein and as directed by the Engineer.

+The accepted quantity of MODIFIED TYPE II ACCESS ROAD will be paid for at the contract unit price of cubic yard and shall conform to the requirements of subsection 302.05.01 of the Uniform Standard Specifications and shall include all materials, equipment and labor required to perform this work and all work as shown on the Plans, as specified herein and as directed by the Engineer.

 Note to Spec Writer: the following paragraph is not applicable to projects where there are separate payment items for excavation: